psi4/psi4numpy/Tutorials/01_basic_operations/README.md

 psi4.set_global_option("basis", "sto-3g")
 ```
 We can see both the additional parsing that is done to the psithon scripts in addition to the additional modules that are loaded.
-The main point here is that all psi4 input scripts are simply python input scripts with additional utilities pre-loaded and expression handeling.
+The main point here is that all psi4 input scripts are simply python input scripts with additional utilities pre-loaded and expression handling.
 Psi4 can be compiled as a shared object that can be imported directly into a generic python scripts; however, this is currently fairly complicated and avoid for now.

 ## Using numpy in psi4

-For some reason we have the sudden urge to compute the MP2 energy between two helium molecules and fit those points to a Leonnard-Jones-like potential using numpy.
+Lets pretend we have the sudden urge to compute the MP2 interaction energy between two helium atoms and fit those points to a Leonnard-Jones-like potential using numpy.
-We can safely treat the output from ```cp('MP2')``` (compute the cp corrected MP2 interaction energy) as a normal python float and import numpy the same way as a generic python script:
+We can safely treat the output from ```cp('MP2')``` (computes the cp corrected MP2 interaction energy) as a normal python float and import numpy the same way as a generic python script:
 ```python
 import numpy as np